sern-handler/cord/README.md

 Each discord api data structure comes included with (names subject to change)
 - a Parseable object, API -> Serncord structure
 - a Stringable object.
 Serncord structure -> string (json)
-- Rest functions, which will be able to make rest calls relating to the discord structure
+- REST functions, which will be able to make REST calls relating to the discord structure
 - Semigroups
     - [a good introduction](https://dev.to/gcanti/getting-started-with-fp-ts-semigroup-2mf7)